Cyril Fox: Personal life

-Fox married firstly, Olive Congreve-Pridgeon, with whom he had two daughters.
-After her death in 1932, he married Aileen Scott-Henderson, another archaeologist.
+In 1916, Fox married his first wife, Olive Congreve-Pridgeon, with whom he had two daughters.
+Olive died in a swimming accident in 1932.
+The year after her death Fox married Aileen Scott-Henderson, a fellow archaeologist.
 They had three sons.
 The family lived at Four Elms, a house in Rhiwbina Garden Village, in the north of Cardiff from 1928 until Fox’s retirement in 1948.
-They then moved to Exeter, Devon, following Aileen’s appoint to a post at the University of Exeter.
+They then moved to Exeter, Devon, following Aileen’s appointment to a post at the University of Exeter.
 Fox died in 1967.